algolia/dev-novel/README.md

-# dev-novel.js
+# dev-novel

-> dev-novel.js is a clone of the well known [storybook.js](https://github.com/storybooks/storybook).
+> dev-novel is a clone of the well known [storybook.js](https://github.com/storybooks/storybook).
 It allows you to browse through example of a library.
 It's less complete than Storybook but works with every JS library, it's not linked to React components exclusively.

 ![preview](./demo.gif)